Syrtis Major Planum

-Syrtis Major Planum is a "dark spot" (an albedo feature) located in the boundary between the northern lowlands and southern highlands of Mars just west of the impact basin Isidis in the Syrtis Major quadrangle.
-It was discovered, on the basis of data from Mars Global Surveyor, to be a low-relief shield volcano, but was formerly believed to be a plain, and was then known as Syrtis Major Planitia.
-The dark color comes from the basaltic volcanic rock of the region and the relative lack of dust.
+Syrtis Major Planum (formerly Syrtis Major Planitia) is a massive shield volcano in the eastern hemisphere of Mars.
+A "dark spot" (an albedo feature), Syrtis Major Planum is located in the boundary between the northern lowlands and southern highlands of Mars just west of the impact basin Isidis in the Syrtis Major quadrangle.
+It was formerly believed to be a plain, and was therefore described as a planitia.
+Later data from the Mars Global Surveyor revealed that it is actually a broad topographic rise.
+The dark color of Syrtis Major Planum comes from the basaltic volcanic rock of the region and the relative lack of dust.